|By: Paul S. Cilwa||Viewed: 4/19/2021

 I once met a man who was in his nineties, and still lived in the house in which he was born.
 He had never traveled outside his county in Nebraska, had never wanted to, and still did what he had done all his life: work the farm he'd inherited from his father.

-If he's at one end of the spectrum of human experience, I might well be at the other!
-I've been married to a woman and to a man (at different times); been a father to four and a grandfather to five (so far).
+If he's at one end of the spectrum of human experience, I might well be at the other.
+I've been married to a woman and to men (at different times); been a father to four and a grandfather to five (so far).
 I've been a radio DJ, a sailor, a truck driver, an instructor, a ditch-digger (for one day—that was enough), a computer programmer and a writer.
 Oh, and an actor and a lifeguard—and an aficionado of camping and whitewater rafting.
 I've visited almost twenty countries (again, so far), and been in an alien spacecraft.
 I've gone from being a Catholic to exploring various religions until finding that "spiritual, not religious" works best for me.

 In this section of my site you'll find some of the history and people that led me along these roads and made me the man I am today.